-Adult Resources (5.1) was queried what was meant by "Restructure finance and benefits advice team to replace 2 posts on lower grades", and if there would be any impact on the quality of the service.
+An explanation of Adult Resources (5.1) "Restructure finance and benefits advice team to replace 2 posts on lower grades" was requested and if there would be any impact on the quality of the service.
 It was responded that there will be regrading of posts, further details to be confirmed; consultation with unions is still in progress.
 It was questioned if this was linked to 10.2 "alignment of welfare benefits information, advice and assistance services" and confirmed that there is a link between the two suggestions following a review of welfare rights which identifies a number of welfare advice portals and presents an opportunity for efficiency and a more cohesive approach.
-It was additionally queried if this was across the council or just within adult social services.
-It was confirmed that this was the case and there can be duplication including with organisations outside the authority and the opportunity to collaborate.
+It was additionally queried if this was across the Council or just within adult social services.
+It was confirmed that it was across the Council and agreed that there can be duplication including with organisations outside the authority and the opportunity to collaborate.